 Not when she could feel the weight of something unsaid pressing against her chest, like a hand tightening around her throat.

-He hadnāt moved, nor had he raised a single muscle.
-He hadnāt done anything but watch her.
+He hadn’t moved, nor had he raised a single muscle.
+He hadn’t done anything but watch her.

-And that infuriated her more than anything.
-Because it wasnāt just the weight of his presence that unsettled her.
+It infuriated her more than anything.
+Because it wasn’t just the weight of his presence that unsettled her.
 No, it was the fact that he knew.
-He knew she had thought about him, he knew she had searched for something that wasnāt there, he knew she had wanted him gone, and yet, she hated him for staying away.
+He knew she had thought about him — knew she had searched for something that wasn’t there.
+He knew she had wanted him gone, and yet, she hated him for staying away.

-Again, her fingers twitched in ache to draw her blade.
+Her fingers twitched in ache to draw her blade.

 Would that have made it easier?

 His question still hung in the air, suffocating in its simplicity.
 Would it have?
 Would it have been easier if he had never returned?
 If she had never seen him again?
-If she had been given enough time to erase whatever this thing was, growing inside her?
+If she had been given enough time to erase whatever this thing was growing inside her?

-Because he had already carved himself into her mind, a wound so deep that it refused to heal, because she had already failed.
-And now, he was standing here ā so close, yet impossibly distant ā she hated him for it.
+No. No, it wouldn’t have.
+Because he had already carved himself into her mind — a wound so deep that it refused to heal, because she had already failed.

 But more than anything, she resented herself for it.
 For the way her fury twisted inside her like a living thing, clawing at her ribs, and demanding release.
-So she did the only thing she could, she let it consume her.
+Fuck, she wanted to kill this bastard.

 But he was fast.
 Too fast.